 Jeju Island is called Samdado because of its abundance of rocks, wind, and women.
-It was known as the Kingdom of Tamna, a kingdom which lasted for 464 years.
+It was known as the Kingdom of Tamna, a kingdom that lasted for 464 years.
 Covering 1849 square kilometers, Hallasan is the highest point in the center of the island that is 1,950 meters in height.

 The island is designated as Jeju Special Self-Governing Province.
 It is the Republic of Korea’s largest island.
 A world-famous volcanic island with more than 90 percent of its total area covered with basalt.
-It is strategically located island connects continental nations (Russia and China) to island nations (Japan and Southeast Asia).
+It is a strategically located island that connects continental nations (Russia and China) to island nations (Japan and Southeast Asia).
 It is a resort island with magnificent views of nature.
-Jeju is an oval-shaped island that is 73 km from east to west and 31 km from north to south, with Hallasan Mountain the center.
+Jeju is an oval-shaped island that is 73 km from east to west and 31 km from north to south, with Hallasan Mountain in the center.
 The island has a coastal ring road of 176 km and 530.09 km of coastline.
 It has a temperature climate with temperatures that rarely drop below zero degrees.

 It is home to 77 types of mammals, 198 species of birds, 8 kinds each of reptiles and amphibians, 873 types of insects, and 74 varieties of spiders.
 The island, with Hallasan Mountain at its center, has recorded a total of 2,001 types of vertically distributed sub-tropical, temperature, and polar vegetation, in comparison with Baekdusan Mountain, which has about 500 types, and Jirisan Mountain, which has about 1,000.